Stefafrontani/microservices-with-reactjs-and-nodejs/README.md

   5- Run $ kubectl rollout restart deployment posts-depl -> Restart the deployment (so it uses the latst version of that image :latest)

+Kubernetes Services
+They are used for all networking related stuff.
+Communicating between pods, or a pod from an external souce.
+In our

+Types of kubernetes services
+Cluster IP
+  Any time we want to commnunitcate between different pods inside our cluster Node port
+  Access our pod fromoutside the cluster.
+Only in development Load balancer
+  Same as node prot bu the good way.
+They work differently External name

 ## Commands Cheatsheet